Why this method matters

 - Adjusted return series — split- and dividend-adjusted returns keep the decomposition economically consistent across long horizons and corporate actions.

 These choices do not remove normal model risk, but they explain why the model suits backtests, neutralization workflows, and portfolio diagnostics rather than surface-level screening.
+They are also what make it safe to put behind an app or agent: a structured, time-stamped model to call and cite, rather than risk commentary an LLM has to improvise from memory.

 The big picture